 …

-The encodings and meanings of the subsequent fields in the frame content is identical to that of the Advertising Response Compact frame with Message Control field value is 0x10.
+The encodings and meanings of the subsequent fields in the frame content, except the Status field and the Zero Padding field, is identical to that of the Advertising Response Compact frame with Message Control field value is 0x10.

+The Status field is described in 10.38.9.3.23.
+The Status field is present and set to LTP_ACK if the responder acknowledges the long term operating parameters included in the preceding Poll frame.

 The Zero Padding field shall be present when the size of the Message Content field without the Zero